 We have a reader’s question as to the probability of violent crime victimization (in this case, a female college student) .
 She asked if different groups of people are victimized more than others.
 She wants to know the statistical chance of her being a victim of violent crime.

-The answer is statistically simple but it depends far more on the activities you choose to engage in than race, sex or income.
+The answer the reader’s question is statistically simple but it depends far more on the activities you choose to engage in than race, sex or income.

-If a 14 year old (those 12-15 have the highest rates for violent crime) chooses to spend her evenings studying and spending time with her family, her chances for violent crime drop dramatically.
+If a 14-year-old (those 12-17 have the highest rates for violent crime) chooses to spend her evenings studying and spending time with her family, her chances for violent crime victimization drop dramatically.

 But this isn’t what our reader asked.
 So to comply with her request, the answers (based on ratios per 1,000 people) are:

-Race: Blacks have much higher rates of violent crime (26.8) than whites (15.8) but the highest crime category in the survey is for people of mixed race (42.1 per thousand).
+Race: Blacks have higher rates of violent crime (22.5) than whites (20.3) but the highest crime category in the survey is for people of mixed race (42.1 per thousand-original article).
 Blacks were more likely than whites to be victims of overall violent crime, robbery, and aggravated assault, and somewhat more likely than whites to be victims of rape or sexual assault.